This is my list of killer business books. You won’t like them all, but you will find at least one diamond here.

 You do NOT need a Kindle reader to read Kindle books.
 You can get a free Kindle app for pretty much any device from Amazon here.

-So if it’s Apple, Android or Windows you can still be reading any of these books within the next few minutes!
+So if it’s Apple, Android or Windows you can still be reading any of these books within the next few minutes.
+Or just order the paper copies if you prefer.

 How Did I Choose?